Groups

 • You make new friends, share ideas and resources, and feel stronger just knowing you aren’t alone facing your problem.
 It feels good to be with others who “get it.”

 • Pain and depression can be particularly isolating.
-Group therapy automatically gives you some structure and opportunity to interact with others while still in the comfort of your own home.
+Group participation automatically gives you some structure and opportunity to interact with others while still in the comfort of your own home.

 • We are all wired for connection and having a sense of belonging is a significant marker of health.